Qarik-Group/concourse-tutorial/docs/basics/pipeline-jobs.md

+description: Finally, it is time to make an actual pipeline - one job passing results to another job upon success.
+image_path: /images/pipeline.png

 # Actual Pipeline - Passing Resources Between Jobs

 Finally, it is time to make an actual pipeline - one job passing results to another job upon success.